 A written decision, called an Initial Order, laying out the Presiding Officer's ruling, including the findings and the penalty, will be sent to you.
 The PDC tries to get orders issued within 10 days if possible, and not later than 30 days.
-If a monetary penalty is imposed in the Initial Order, the penalty must be paid to the Washington State Treasurer, and paid within the time frame stated in the Order.
+If a monetary penalty is imposed in the Initial Order, the penalty must be paid to the Washington State Treasurer, and mailed to the address listed in the Order cover letter within the time frame stated in the Order.